Gulzar Dehlvi

-He was honored by the vice president of India on his 91st birthday for his contribution to Urdu poetry.
+He was honored by the Vice President of India on his 91st birthday for his contribution to Urdu poetry.
 He devoted his life to the service of Urdu, for which he was honoured by various personalities.
 He edited the first Urdu science magazine, Science Ki Dunya, which was launched in 1975.
 Pandit Jawahar Lal Nehru recited his poetry 'Zarurat Hai Un Naujawano Ki' on 15 August 1947 in Red Fort.
 His book 'Kulliyat-E-Gulzar' was launched by former Vice President Hamid Ansari.

 Personal life

-Gulzar Dehlvi was born to Pandit Tribhuvan Nath (also known as Zar Dehlvi) a Professor and Brij Rani Zutshi.
+Gulzar Dehlvi was from a Zutshi family of Kashmiri Pandits.
+He was born to Pandit Tribhuvan Nath (also known as Zar Dehlvi) a Professor and Brij Rani Zutshi.
 Gulzar Dehlvi attended the Ramjas School and BVJ Sanskrit School.
 He gained a Master of Arts degree from Hindu College.
-His father, Pandit Tribhuvan Nath ‘Zar’ Dehlavi, received the public title of ‘molvi sahib’ for his dedication as a teacher of Urdu and Persian languages at the Delhi University for around 40 years.
-He also influenced one of the most prominent political scientist of India, Dr.Devasya Verma.
+His father, Pandit Tribhuvan Nath ‘Zar’ Dehlavi, received the public title of ‘Mawlawi Sahib’ for his dedication as a teacher of Urdu and Persian languages at the Delhi University for around 40 years.
+He also influenced one of the most prominent political scientist of India, Devasya Verma.
 He was married to Kavita Zutshi and they had 2 children, a son named Anoop and a daughter named Meena.